 Shannon's innovative spirit has led her to be a key figure in envisioning and developing the first emotional support line (BRISC - Black Racialized Individuals Support Channel), focusing on Black and racialized individuals' unique wellness needs in Ottawa.
 In addition, she was instrumental in securing, developing, and implementing the first provincially funded culturally adapted SNAP Program in Ottawa, which is a clinical program for racialized families.
 Shannon was also fundamental in the development and implementation of the African, Caribbean, and Black (ACB) counselling portal on the City's Counselling Connect portal - where she also serves as a Clinical Supervisor/Advisor.
 Her unwavering commitment is also evident in her volunteer work.
 She currently serves as a Director on the Canadian Mental Health Association (Ottawa branch) and a Director on the Ottawa Black Mental Health Coalition board.
 Shannon is committed to continue getting into good trouble, once it allows her to foster safe spaces and facilitate healing for Black and other equity deserving individuals and communities!

 Shannon is also a certified Mental Health First Aid Trainer.
-She actively serves as a consultant/expert where she facilitates discussions and trainings around topics related to trauma, mental and emotional health, health equity, racism, discrimination, diversity, inclusion, equity, safety, social justice and systems transformation.
+She actively serves as a consultant/expert where she facilitates discussions and trainings around topics related to serious mental illness (SMI), trauma, mental and emotional health, health equity, substance use disorder, equity, safety, social justice and systems transformation.

 Please note that I provide a free 15 minutes consultation.
 The aim is to get a better understanding of how I may support you in achieving your goals